 - Bus part manufacturer.

 In some cases, there may be multiple defendants who share responsibility for causing the accident.
-The injury victim may even have some blame for the accident but he or she may still be able to claim damages.
-Under California’s “comparative fault” law, the plaintiff can recover damages, even if he or she shares some level of fault in causing the accident.
-However, the damages are reduced based on the plaintiff’s share of fault.1
+Under California’s “comparative fault” law, you can recover damages even if you share some level of fault in causing the accident.
+However, the damages are reduced based on your share of fault.1

-In most bus accident personal injury claims, the plaintiff would claim damages by showing the defendant’s negligence caused the accident.
+In most bus accident personal injury claims, you would claim damages by showing the defendant’s negligence caused the accident.
 The elements of negligence are:

 - The defendant breached their duty of care; and

-- The defendant’s breach was a substantial factor in causing the plaintiff’s injuries.2
+- The defendant’s breach was a substantial factor in causing your injuries.2

-If the plaintiff shows the defendant was negligent, the defendant may be responsible for causing the accident and have to pay the plaintiff’s damages.
+If you show the defendant was negligent, the defendant may have to pay your damages.

 Note that Vehicle 21702 makes it a misdemeanor in California for a bus driver to be behind the wheel for too many hours in a day.
 A drowsy bus driver who drives in excess of the Vehicle Code 21702 limit and causes an accident may be liable under California’s negligence per se laws.